Visa policy of Nicaragua: Electronic visa (e-Visa)

-Substitute visas
+Citizens of other countries are eligible to obtain an e-Visa.

-Nationals of Afghanistan, Albania, Armenia, Bangladesh, Bosnia and Herzegovina, Botswana, Republic of the Congo, Democratic Republic of the Congo, Eritrea, Iraq, Laos, Liberia, Libya, Mali, Mongolia, Nepal, Nigeria, Sierra Leone, Somalia, Sri Lanka, Sudan, Syria, Timor-Leste, and Yemen or ordinary passport holders issued by Cameroon, Haiti, India, Kenya, Pakistan, and Vietnam are granted a visa on arrival for US$50 provided the passport contains a credible US, Canada or Schengen visa.
+The country launched the electronic visa portal in March 2026.

 Transit

-Transit without a visa is allowed for travellers who normally require a visa but are transiting within 24 hours and hold onward tickets.
+Transit without a visa is generally allowed for travelers who normally require a visa but are transiting within 24 hours and hold onward tickets.

-This does not apply to nationals of Afghanistan, Albania, Armenia, Bangladesh, Bosnia and Herzegovina, Botswana, Cameroon, China, Republic of the Congo, Democratic Republic of the Congo, Cuba, Eritrea, Haiti, India, Iraq, Kenya, Laos, Lebanon, Liberia, Mali, Mongolia, Nepal, Nigeria, Pakistan, Sierra Leone, Somalia, Sri Lanka, Sudan, Syria, Timor-Leste, Vietnam and Yemen.
+Citizens of Afghanistan, Albania, Armenia, Bangladesh, Bosnia and Herzegovina, Botswana, Cameroon, China, Republic of the Congo, Democratic Republic of the Congo, Cuba, Eritrea, Haiti, India, Iraq, Kenya, Laos, Lebanon, Liberia, Mali, Mongolia, Nepal, Nigeria, Pakistan, Sierra Leone, Somalia, Sri Lanka, Sudan, Syria, Timor-Leste, Vietnam and Yemen are required to obtain a transit visa.

 Tourist card

-Nationals from all visa-exempt countries are required to obtain a tourist card (US$10) on arrival.
+Citizens from all visa-exempt countries are required to obtain a tourist card (US$10) on arrival.
 Exempt are the citizens of El Salvador, Guatemala, and Honduras, as well as holders of diplomatic, official, service or special passports issued to any country.

 Central America-4 Border Control Agreement

 The Central America-4 Border Control Agreement is a treaty between Guatemala, El Salvador, Honduras and Nicaragua.
 A visa issued by one of the four countries is honored by all four of the countries.

 The time period for the visa, however, applies to the total time spent in any of the four countries without leaving the CA-4 area.